 Applications for admission to the Radiologic Technology program, along with GED or high school transcripts and transcripts from each college or university attended, are due in the Health Sciences Office by May 1.
 The applicant is responsible for submitting all the required transcripts and other documentation to the Radiology School.
 Documents submitted after 4 p.m. on May 1 will be filed for application to the next school year.
-Applicants are required to take an admission test related to vocabulary skill, reading comprehension, math and anatomy and physiology, and achieve a passing score of 75 or greater.
+Applicants are required to take the HESI admission test related to vocabulary skill, reading comprehension, math and anatomy and physiology, and achieve a passing score of 75% or greater in each category.